 - The date you began contributing to your pension

-This section also shows up to two estimates of your lifetime monthly pension if you stopped working last March 31, left your money in BC's Public Service Pension Plan and retired on one of the dates listed.
+This section also shows estimates of what your lifetime monthly pension would be if you stopped working last March 31 for a plan employer, left your contributions in the plan, and retired on one of the dates listed.

 Your pensionable earnings and service

 - Your pensionable earnings—the portion of your salary used to determine your contributions to the plan

 - Your pensionable service—your actual working time as a plan member over the plan’s fiscal year and since you began contributing to the plan (you earn one month of pensionable service for each full month of full-time work you complete)